rackerlabs/technical-blog/_posts/2020-02-14-how-salesforces-2018-acquisitions-and-partnerships-change-how-you-work.md

 #### The benefits

 The partnership between these tech giants brings benefits for loyal fans of both brands.
-Audiences saw it firsthand this year at Google's annual developer conference,
-[Next '18](https://www.salesforce.com/blog/2018/07/google-cloud-next-18-salesforce-partnership.html?d=70130000000tP4G),
-where Salesforce had a significant presence and facilitated innovative activities.
+Audiences saw it firsthand at Google's annual developer conference, [Next '18](https://www.salesforce.com/blog/2018/07/google-cloud-next-18-salesforce-partnership.html?d=70130000000tP4G), where Salesforce had a significant presence and facilitated innovative activities.
 Other benefits include: